MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/quickstart.md

    > ![Choose an environment screen](media/choose-environment.png)

-   For more information on working with workspaces, see [Use workspaces to connect to different customer service environments](use-workspaces.md).
+   For more information on working with workspaces, see [Use and manage workspaces to connect to different customer service environments](use-workspaces.md).

    Customer Service Insights configures the workspace to use the environment you selected and displays the environment's customer service data in the KPI Summary dashboard.